DK-Hostmaster/mailform-service-specification/README.md

 # Submission of the application form
 Send one application per e-mail, entering `hostmaster@dk-hostmaster.dk` as the address in the &ldquo;To&rdquo; field.
 The application must not be sent as an attached file, Cc or similar.

-It must be sent as plain text in one of these formats:
+It must be sent as plain text in one of the following formats:

   * US-ASCII
   * ISO-8859-1